 Dry or Cracked Soil

 Cosmos growing in containers are more susceptible to underwatering.
 If the soil looks dry and cracked and starts pulling away from the edge of the container, the plant is too dry.
-Give your cosmos little doses of water over the next couple of days to rehydrate the soil.
+Give your cosmos little water over the next few days to rehydrate the soil.

 If your cosmos has droopy or wilting foliage, it’s probably thirsty.
 Check the soil to see if it feels dry, then water the plant more frequently until it perks back up.